jochemvogel/card-war/README.md

 <a href="https://jochemvogel.nl/"><img src="https://i.ibb.co/GnCPQzN/CardWar.png" height= 120 width=120/ align="right"></a>

-Card War is a very basic, but fun game.
+Card War is a very basic, but fun iOS-game.
 It looks like a gamble game.
 You play against the computer and every round new random cards will appear.
-The one who with the highest card wins the round.
-The first one who've reached the 10 points wins the game.
+The one with the highest card wins the round.
+The first one who reach the 10 points wins the game.

 ## References